frostx9/git-github/COLT/09_Rebase/notes.md

 When we apply rebase on our branch it will placed on the tip of the main branch last commit, and create new history with new commits.

+To Rebase go to the branch where you working and type

+git rebase <branch name>

+ex : I working in feature branch. main branch is ahead by some commits, So in feature branch -> git rebase main